icmx/just-monorepo/HOWTO.md

 **`@just-monorepo/server`** is a server package.
 It will act like example of API server for client front-end applications.

-Add local types and utilities sub-packages as dependencies, like in section before:
+Add local types and utilities sub-packages as dependencies, like in a section before:

 ```diff
 @@ -21,5 +21,11 @@